Astros vs. Blue Jays Player Props Betting Odds

-Yordan Alvarez and Bo Bichette are two of the players with prop bets available when the Houston Astros and the Toronto Blue Jays play at Rogers Centre on Wednesday (at 7:07 PM ET).
+Player prop bet odds for Yordan Alvarez, Bo Bichette and others are listed when the Houston Astros visit the Toronto Blue Jays at Rogers Centre on Thursday at 7:07 PM ET.

 Bet on this matchup or its props with DraftKings!